ivanbbctba/portfolio-morse-code/README.md

 You’ll see ASCII art at startup and a goodbye ASCII art message when you choose to exit.

 ## Testing
+This project uses Python's built-in unittest module for testing, enhanced with the parameterized library to avoid repetitive code and improve readability.
 ```bash
 python -m unittest discover tests
 ```